potamides/dotfiles/README.md

 contains some additional [scripts](.local/bin) to automate or facilitate various tasks.
 All scripts contain a header explaining how to use them.

-### Awesome
+### SomeWM
 Instead of the standard [awful.key](https://awesomewm.org/doc/api/libraries/awful.key.html) keybindings, my awesome configuration uses [modalawesome](https://github.com/potamides/modalawesome) to create vi-like keybindings with motions, counts and multiple modes.
-To understand how to control my awesome configuration, I recommend to check it out beforehand.
+To understand how to control my SomeWM configuration, I recommend to check it out beforehand.

 Additionally, if an [mpd](https://www.musicpd.org) server is running on `$MPD_HOST:$MPD_PORT`, song information is displayed in the status bar.
 Songs